ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/rust_armds/_index.md

 ---
-title: Custom software for simulation with IP Explorer
-draft: false
+title: Build an Embedded Application with Rust and Debug with Arm Development Studio
 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for IP Explorer users using the software simulation platforms available.
+who_is_this_for: This is an introductory topic embedded application developers to get started with Rust.

 learning_objectives:
+    - Build an embedded application in Rust
-    - Run a pre-installed example on IP Explorer simulation platform
+    - Run application on Fixed Virtual Platform
-    - Create your own example benchmark
-    - Upload and run your benchmark
+    - Debug application with Arm Development Studio

 prerequisites:
-    - An Arm account that can access IP Explorer
-    - (Optional) A Linux machine with the desired compilers installed
+    - An installation of Arm Development Studio (a 30-day evaluation license is available)
+    - A basic understanding of Rust programming is useful

 author_primary: Ronan Synnott